 - $40,000 over two years as a stipend for the duration of the residency

-- Per diem for the 6 to 8 weeks participation per season in Ottawa with the NAC (dates to be determined with the composer), including the possibility of a tour and participation in other events
+Per diem for the 6 to 8 weeks per season spent in Ottawa with the NAC (to be determined with the composer), including the possibility of a tour and participation in other events

-Interested applicants must submit by email at email@example.com:
+Interested composers must submit an application, by email to email@example.com, including:

-- A letter of interest, including an artistic vision for the residency
+- a letter of interest, including the composer’s artistic vision for the residency